• Sign In

 3. Record

 Dimensions are recorded on the outer edge of the room outline nearby corresponding walls, windows, doors, and other architectural features.
-Separated by a dash, measurements are notated in feet and inches; for example, a wall measuring eight feet and three inches is recorded as 8'-3".

 So as to visually distinguish between individual dimensions and corresponding features, each measurement is bracketed off.
 The measurement is recorded between brackets, a line drawn between each measurement and breaking for the measurement itself.

-Return to Interiors | The Consultation
+Return to Interiors | The Site >

-Sign up for updates and communiqué all things design.
+Receive updates and communiqué all things design.

 Copyright © 2025 J. Lane Smith Designs, LLC - All Rights Reserved.